-- 7.4.1 Providers shall exercise the proper degree of responsibility with respect to the content of - Media Services which are Religious Media Services. - 7.4.2 The religious views and beliefs of those belonging to a particular religion or religious denomination shall not be subject to abusive treatment. - 7.4.3 Where a religion or religious denomination is the subject, or one of the subjects, of a Religious Media Service, then the identity of the religion and/or denomination shall be clear to the Public. - 7.4.4 Religious Media Services shall not seek to promote religious views or beliefs by stealth. - 7.4.5 Religious television or radio Media Services shall not Seek Recruits. - 7.4.6 Religious Media Services shall not improperly exploit any susceptibilities of the Public. - 7.4.7 Religious Media Services that contain claims that a living person (or group) has special religious powers or abilities shall treat such claims with due objectivity and shall not disseminate such claims when significant numbers of Persons Not Yet Adult may be expected to be watching, listening or reading.
+7.4.1 Providers must exercise the proper degree of responsibility with respect to the content of Media Services which are religious Media Services.

+- 7.4.2 The religious views and beliefs of those belonging to a particular religion or religious denomination must not be subject to abusive treatment. - 7.4.3 Where a religion or religious denomination is the subject, or one of the subjects, of a religious Media Service, then the identity of the religion and/or denomination must be clear to the public. - 7.4.4 Religious Media Services must not seek to promote religious views or beliefs by stealth. - 7.4.5 Religious television or radio Media Services must not seek recruits. - 7.4.6 Religious Media Services must not improperly exploit any susceptibilities of the public. - 7.4.7 Religious Media Services that contain claims that a living person (or group) has special religious powers or abilities must treat such claims with due objectivity and must not disseminate such claims when significant numbers of persons not yet adult may be expected to be watching, listening or reading.